Geometric General Solution to the $U(1)$ Anomaly Equations: Introduction

+where $m=(n-3)/2 \geq 1$.
+CDF showed that if one wants to avoid zero charges or vector-like copies of charges then conditions have to be applied to $k_i$'s and $l_i$'s.

-Here, we show that the ingenious methods of~\cite{Costa_Dobrescu_Fox_2019} have a simple geometric interpretation, corresponding to elementary constructions long known to number theorists~\cite{Mordell_1969}.
-Viewing them in this context allows a fully general solution (i.e.\ {\em without}\/ the exceptions above) to be written down in one fell swoop.
-It also allows us to give a variety of other, qualitatively similar, parameterisations of the general solution, as well as a qualitatively different (arguably simpler) form of general solution for even $n$.
+Here, we show that the ingenious methods of CDF have a simple geometric interpretation, corresponding to elementary constructions long known to number theorists~\cite{Mordell_1969}.
+Viewing them in this context allows a fully general solution to be written down in one fell swoop.
+The geometric interpretation allows us to give a variety of other, qualitatively similar, parameterisations of the general solution, as well as a qualitatively different form of the general solution for even $n$.
+It also allows us to show that to generate all solutions from CDF's parameterisation only requires permutations and not the other operations.

-To put the method on a geometric footing, we first observe that, by clearing denominators, every solution in integers of (\ref{anomalyeq}) is equivalent to a solution in the rational number field $\Q$.
-Eliminating $z_n$, we get the homogeneous cubic equation

-defining a hypersurface in the projective space $\mathrm{P}\mathbb{Q}^{n-2}$.
-As well as identifying solutions differing by a common multiple, working projectively allows us to sidestep annoyances associated with points at infinity in affine space (such as the fact that that affine lines can be variously intersecting, parallel, or skew, while projective lines either intersect or are disjoint).

-A result of antiquity tells us that a chord through two given rational points on a cubic hypersurface intersects the hypersurface in a third rational point, giving us a way of generating new solutions from old ones.
-(This is precisely the obscure construction called a `merger' in~\cite{Costa_Dobrescu_Fox_2019}.)
-Further, a rather more recent (though equally elementary) result of Mordell~\cite{Mordell_1969} shows that all rational points in a cubic {\em surface} can be constructed in this way, starting from two given disjoint lines in the surface.
-The generalisation to an arbitrary cubic {\em hyper}surface $X$ is immediate and gives the following
+The paper proceeds as follows: in \S\ref{sec:geom}, we review the geometric method that we employ to solve (\ref{anomalyeq}) and (\ref{u1cub}), generalising a number-theoretic result of Mordell to dimensions higher than 3 in the process.
+We detail two solutions that our method yields directly, but which require permutations of CDF's solutions, and show that for CDF's parameterisation permutations is the only operation required.
+We conclude in \S\ref{sec:dis}.
+There is one potential inconvenience in our parameterisation, in that there are special solutions generated differently from others, which we circumvent in Appendix~\ref{sec:perms}.
+We present the different form of the general solution for even $n$ in Appendix~\ref{sec:nevenapp}.